 In this introduction I present evidence that shows that I am

 ethic movement are merging to become essentially one single movement.
-A popular Hippyland article of mine is entitled
+My Hippyland article titled

 During a November 24, 2016, interview with internationally acclaimed spiritual theologian, Episcopal priest and activist Rev.